shenwei356/seqkit/doc/docs/usage.md

   seqkit locate [flags]

 Flags:
       --bed                    output in BED6 format -c, --circular               circular genome. type "seqkit locate -h" for details -d, --degenerate             pattern/motif contains degenerate base
       --gtf                    output in GTF format -h, --help                   help for locate
   -M, --hide-matched           do not show matched sequences -i, --ignore-case            ignore case
   -I, --immediate-output       print output immediately, do not use write buffer -s, --max-len-to-show int    show at most X characters for the search pattern or matched sequences -m, --max-mismatch int       max mismatch when matching by seq.
-For large genomes like human
+For large genomes like human genome,
-                                  genome, using mapping/alignment tools would be faster -G, --non-greedy                non-greedy mode, faster but may miss motifs overlapping with others -P, --only-positive-strand      only search on positive strand -p, --pattern strings           pattern/motif (multiple values supported.
-Attention: use double quotation marks for patterns containing comma, e.g., -p '"A{2,}"') -f, --pattern-file string       pattern/motif file (FASTA format) -F, --use-fmi                   use FM-index for much faster search of lots of sequence patterns -r, --use-regexp                patterns/motifs are regular expression -V, --validate-seq-length int   length of sequence to validate (0 for whole seq) (default 10000)
+                               using mapping/alignment tools would be faster -G, --non-greedy             non-greedy mode, faster but may miss motifs overlapping with others -P, --only-positive-strand   only search on positive strand -p, --pattern strings        pattern/motif (multiple values supported.
+Attention: use double quotation marks for patterns containing comma, e.g., -p '"A{2,}"') -f, --pattern-file string    pattern/motif file (FASTA format) -F, --use-fmi                use FM-index for much faster search of lots of sequence patterns -r, --use-regexp             patterns/motifs are regular expression

 ```